srph/react-link-state/readme.md

 A helper function to use LinkedStateMixin for ES6 React Components.

 ## Removal of `valueLink`
-`valueLink` has been removed for versions `>=16`.
+`valueLink` has been removed from React starting on `v16`.
 Still, this projects works just fine for older versions.

 ## Installing
 ```bash